Postdoctoral Fellowship in College Mental Health - Westchester Campuses

-POSTDOCTORAL FELLOWSHIP IN COLLEGE MENTAL HEALTH Westchester Campuses
+POSTDOCTORAL FELLOWSHIP IN COLLEGE MENTAL HEALTH

 The Counseling and Personal Development Center at Pace University, Westchester Campuses, offers both a postdoctoral fellowship and, if circumstances permit, a predoctoral externship program in professional psychology.
 Trainees are considered part of the staff and perform, under supervision, many of the functions of the senior psychologists on staff.
 In addition to providing excellent training for those who wish to pursue a career within a University Counseling Center, our setting also provides clinical training for graduate students seeking to pursue other career paths.
-A particular strength of our training program is our ability to offers fellows the opportunity to engage clients in short term and longer term psychotherapy.
+A particular strength of our training program is our ability to offer fellows the opportunity to engage clients in short term and longer term psychotherapy.

-The Pace University Counseling and Personal Development Center, Westchester Campuses, is located at the Pleasantville campus (50 minutes north of New York City) and serves the Pleasantville and White Plains campuses, providing services to graduate and undergraduate students, as well as consultation to staff and faculty.
+The Pace University Counseling and Personal Development Center, Westchester Campuses, is located on the Pleasantville campus (50 minutes north of New York City) and serves the Pleasantville and White Plains campuses, providing services to graduate and undergraduate students, as well as consultation to staff and faculty.

 In addition to providing psychological services and supervision to trainees, staff members serve as consultants to faculty and administrative staff at the University.
 Consultations could involve dialogue about a distressed student, outreach programming, training seminars, or participation on a University-wide task force.